iota-pico/crypto/docs/classes/transactionhelper.md

 | transaction | `Transaction` |  The transaction to generate the hash. |

 **Returns:** `Hash`
-The hash of thr transaction.
+The hash of the transaction.

 ___